miekg/gitopper/README.md

 # each managed service has an entry like this
 [[services]]
-machine = "grafana.atoom.net" # hostname of the machine, so a host knows when to pick this up. branch = "main"               # what branch to check out service = "grafana-server"    # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"           # as used by package mgmt, may be empty (not implemented yet) user = "grafana"              # do the check out with this user action = "reload"             # call systemctl <action> <service> when the git repo changes, may be empty mount = "/tmp/grafana1"       # where to put the downloaded repo, overrides the global one
+machine = "prometheus"        # hostname of the machine, so a host knows when to pick this up. branch = "main"               # what branch to check out service = "prometheus"        # service identifier, if it's used by systemd it must be the systemd service name package = "prometheus"        # as used by package mgmt, may be empty (not implemented yet) user = "prometheus"           # do the check out with this user action = "reload"             # call systemctl <action> <service> when the git repo changes, may be empty
 # what directories from the repo to mount under the local directories
 dirs = [
-    { local = "/etc/grafana", link = "grafana/etc" },   # grafana/etc *in the repo* should be mounted under /etc/grafana
+    { local = "/etc/prometheus", link = "prometheus/etc" },   # prometheus/etc *in the repo* should be mounted under /etc/prometheus
-    { local = "/var/lib/grafana/dashboards", link = "grafana/dashboards" }
 ]
 ~~~

+Note that `machine` above should match either the machine name ($HOSTNAME) or any of the values you
+give on the `-h` flag.
+This allows you to create services that run everywhere, by defining a service
+that have name (say) "localhost" and then deploying gitopper with `-h localhost` on every machine.

 ### How to Break It